 - IP address and host name

-Registration is required for ordering and provision of CSA services through the CSA Customer Portal.
+Registration is required for ordering and provision of CSA services through the CSA Certification Monitor.

-Your agreement to the saving and processing of your application data can be withdrawn at any time with effect for the future by sending an email to email@example.com, via post to: eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, Germany or by fax to: +49 (221) 7000 48-11 with a request to have the data deleted.
+You may object to the collection and processing of your data with effect for the future by sending an email to email@example.com, via post to: eco – Association of the Internet Industry, Lichtstrasse 43h, 50825 Cologne, Germany or by fax to: +49 (221) 7000 48-11 and request to have the data deleted.